burnflare/libclang-experiments/auto_code_injection_using_clang.md

 	            cursors = (CXCursor *)malloc(numTokens * sizeof(CXCursor));
 	            clang_annotateTokens(translationUnit, tokens, numTokens, cursors);

+`CXToken`: A token is used to hold a single *token* of source code in it's simplest form.
+For example, the following code sequence:

+	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
+	    // Override point for customization after application launch. return YES;
+	}

+would be tokenized into the array:

+	-
+	(
+	BOOL
+	)
+	application
+	:
+	(
+	UIApplication
+	*
+	)
+	application
+	didFinishLaunchingWithOptions
+	:
+	(
+	NSDictionary
+	*
+	)
+	launchOptions
+	{
+	// Override point for customization after application launch. return
+	YES
+	;
+	}

+There are 5 *kinds* of CXTokens possible, they are Punctuation, Keyword, Identifier, Literal and Comment.
+You can retrieve their kinds using `clang_getTokenKind()`.
+If you want to print out what exact code the token represents use `clang_getTokenSpelling()`

+`CXCursor`: A CXCursor contains a cursor representation of an element in the AST.
+We will be using `clang_annotateTokens()` to map each CXToken in the tokens array to its respective cursors arrays for future cursor manipulaiton.
+A cursor can be used for many uses, we will be using it specifically to retrieve a CXToken's exact position(line & offset) in a source file.

+`clang_getCursorExtent` returns the physical boundaries of the source represented by that cursor.
+In this example, it return a CXSourceRange that represents the entire `application:didFinishLaunchingWithOptions:` method from it's first character to last.

 	            int next = 0;
 	            for(int i=0; i < numTokens; i++) {
 	                if (next == 0) {